FDA approved for more than 25 years

 After the cells are harvested, a centrifuge separates unneeded parts of the sample from the stem cells to create a cell suspension.

-The solution is then injected into areas of the scalp where the stem cells will be converted into follicular cells, theoretically stimulating new hair growth.
+The suspension solution is then injected into areas of the scalp where the stem cells will be converted into follicular cells, theoretically stimulating new hair growth.

 Recovery Time for Stem Cell Hair Transplants